benhowarth6/auto-dymo/README.md

 ### **Server Startup**

+* **`npm start`** should be used to start the server, as npm is setup to:

+    * Pull the latest version of the server from GitHub before starting the server.
-* **`npm start`** should be used to start the server, as using [nodemon](https://www.npmjs.com/package/nodemon), the server will listen for local changes to the code, and restart the server automatically.
+    * Using [nodemon](https://www.npmjs.com/package/nodemon), listen for local changes to code, and restart the server when changes are detected.
 * The server should be running all the time, meaning a startup script to run the server may be ideal.
 The following is a very basic batch script (theoretically cross-os) that would be placed in the startup folder for a user or the system:

     ```